autogram-is/aql-builder/README.md

 ## Usage

-AQL Builder supports two modes: you can build a JSON 'query spec' and generate AQL from it, or you can create a new Query object and chaining method calls to assemble the query clause by clause.
+AQL Builder supports two modes: you can build a JSON 'query spec' and generate AQL from it, or you can create a new Query object and chain method calls to assemble the query clause by clause.

 ### Fluent